pivotal/docs-tap/scst-store/create_service_account_access_token.md

 EOF
 ```

-Alternatively, if it is not desirable to bind to a cluster role, you can create your own read-only role in the `metadata-store` namespace with a service account.
+If you do not want to bind to a cluster role, create your own read-only role in the `metadata-store` namespace with a service account.
 The following example command creates a service account named `metadata-store-read-client`:

 ```sh
 kubectl apply -f - -o yaml << EOF